dklounge/workshop-1/teachers/teacher_training.md

 * pair them off and debug
 * ok to ask the same question twice with slightly different variables
 * don’t let the ringer dictate the pace

-<!SLIDE smbullets incremental>
-# How to effectively use TA’s

-* have them debug/look at students’ computer screens
-* have them do the curriculum too
-  * to have them do it a little head
-  * will find snags before students
-  * to answer questions on the side / help debug
-* pair them with the n00best/most shy students
-* give them ownership in the beginning-- set up team teaching environment
-  * have a meeting before to set up this environment
-* feel free to go on tangents

 <!SLIDE subsection>
 # Teaching Programming